These top songs of the 2010s will make you reminisce the good old days

 2014 was a year full of bangin’ new music.
 While Talyor Swift was shaking off the hate and Meghan Trainor was singing about that bass, Iggy Azalea had teamed up with Charli XCX to create Fancy.
 This unusual mixture of electro-hop and female rap vocals brought the Australian artist her first number-one on the charts.
 Not only did Azalea’s song peak to number one in the US for seven consecutive weeks, but it also made its way into the top 10 in several other countries including the UK and Australia.
 Fancy is one of the many great hits of the decade and owns its spot as one of the top songs of the 2010s.

-Other mentions: Happy by Pharrell Williams, All about that Bass by Meghan Trainor, All of Me by John Legend
+Other mentions: Happy by Pharrell Williams, All About that Bass by Meghan Trainor, All of Me by John Legend

 2015 – Hello by Adele

 What happened in 2015?
 Fast and Furious 7 brought a tear to our eye while paying tribute to the late Paul Walker with Wiz Khalifa’s song, See you again.
 Fetty Wap brought out Trap Queen, and let’s not forget The Weeknd’s critically acclaimed album Beauty Behind the Madness.
 But the real showstopper of 2015 came later in the year.
-In October of 2015, Adele released Hello, a piano ballad which led to Adele winning three Grammys, a Brit award, and a place in our top songs of the 2010s.
+In October of 2015, Adele released Hello, a piano ballad that led to Adele winning three Grammys, a Brit award, and a place in our top songs of the 2010s.
 This record-breaking hit reached number one in almost every country it charted and is now considered one of the best-selling singles of all-time after selling over 12 million units.
 Even now in 2020, Hello still manages to hit us right in the feels.

 Other mentions: See you again by Wiz Khalifa, The Hills by The Weeknd, Uptown Funk by Mark Ronson